 Turkey Croquettes was a dish that was rarely made at home.
 But at diner that serves turkey every day, it was the perfect way to use the leftover turkey.

-It never fails that every time I roast a turkey, I always have more turkey than we can eat before we get tired of it.
-I re-use the leftovers just about every way you can think of, but a good portion always ends up in the freezer and never gets used.
+It never fails that every time I roast a turkey or make my dry brine turkey recipe, ย I always have more turkey than we can eat before we get tired of it.
+I re-use the leftovers just about every way you can think of, like my homemade turkey noodle soup recipe, but a good portion always ends up in the freezer and never gets used.

 Thatโs why I started making Turkey Croquettes, itโs a delicious way to use up the leftover turkey.
 And they freeze well too, that way you’ve got more ready to heat up for dinners for those days you donโt feel like cooking.